radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 2. Amy is a system integrator who is familiar with OpenAPI schema format and wants to author a custom resource PostgreSQL in Radius

-    1. Amy uses the radCLI to scaffold a `yaml` template definition
+    1. Amy uses the rad CLI to scaffold a `yaml` template definition

         ```bash
         rad resource-type init postgreSQL --template-kind yaml